 Volunteers phone a list of clients to check on their wellness and have a brief chat, providing a friendly voice and conversation in someone’s day.

-Volunteers pick up people for pre-arranged medical appointments, grocery shopping or other appointments necessary for client well-being.
+Volunteers pick up people primarily for pre-arranged medical appointments.
 Volunteers drive their own vehicles and are reimbursed for mileage.